 (a) a service provided in the course of carrying on business as a travel agent that is incidental to, and not the main part of, that business;

+(aa) a service that solely —

+(i) takes or facilitates bookings for passenger transport vehicles used in providing school bus services; and

+(ii) communicates the bookings to drivers of passenger transport vehicles used in providing a school bus service or providers of school bus services;

 (b) a communication or technology service that facilitates or enables the taking or communication of bookings if that service is provided for or in connection with an authorised on-demand booking service;

 (c) administrative services, or the provision of safety management systems or regulatory compliance services, for or in connection with an authorised on-demand booking service.

+[Regulation 6 amended: Gazette 26 Jun 2019 p.
+2248.]

 7. Hire or reward (s.
 11)

 (1) For the purposes of section 11(1)(a)(i) of the Act, the prescribed amount in relation to a journey to transport passengers is the amount calculated using the relevant rate per kilometre set out in the Road Traffic (Authorisation to Drive) Regulations 2014 Schedule 3.